-Tooth decay affects patients of all ages and can be prevented with good oral hygiene and routine dentist visits.
+Tooth cavities affects patients of all ages and can be prevented with good oral hygiene and routine dentist visits.

-In recent years the consumption of sugar in American diets has skyrocketed.
+In recent years, the consumption of sugar in American diets has skyrocketed.
 The increase in refined sugars has resulted in a steady incline of associated health risks.
 Tooth decay is on the rise and sugar, poor oral hygiene, and a lack of proactive routine dental exams may be at fault.
-Patients who are more prone to tooth decay are also more likely to develop gum disease, experience tooth loss, and other more complex dental issues.
+Patients who are more prone to tooth cavities are also more likely to develop gum disease and experience tooth loss and other more complex dental issues.

 Tooth decay is caused by bacteria entering the inner layers of the tooth.
 Bacteria feed on plaque and tartar and leave behind an acidic by-product.
-This byproduct weakens and eventually cracks the tooth enamel allowing bacteria to enter the tooth.
-Decay is progressive and is best treated if caught early.
-Routine dental health exams can allow your dentist to spot the signs of developing decay early.
+This byproduct weakens and eventually cracks the tooth enamel, allowing bacteria to enter the tooth.
+Decay is progressive, and it is best treated if caught early.
+Routine dental health exams can allow your dentist to spot the signs of developing tooth cavities early.

-Dental Filling: The most common solution for tooth cavities.
+Dental Filling: This is the most common solution for tooth cavities.
 A dental filling can be given if the tooth decay has not yet reached the root.
 It’s always a good idea to get a dental filling as soon as possible.
 You will be avoiding costly procedures down the road and saving your natural tooth.

 Root Canal: If you are experiencing severe tooth pain, you might need to get a root canal.
 This means that an infection has reached the roots of your tooth from the inside.
-One the infection has a hold on your roots, there is little that a basic tooth filling can do.
-Without a root canal, you are at risk of loosing your tooth.
+Once the infection has a hold on your roots, there is little that a basic tooth filling can do.
+Without a root canal, you are at risk of losing your tooth.

-Tooth Extraction: This is our last resort.
+Tooth Extraction: This option is our last resort.
 If the tooth decay is too severe to save your natural tooth, we will recommend a tooth extraction.
-If it’s a primary tooth, or a tooth in the smile zone, we can replace it with a dental implant.
+If it’s a primary tooth or a tooth in the smile zone, we can replace it with a dental implant.

 Routine dental health exams are necessary to help reduce the risk of cavities.
 Biannual dental cleanings help break up and remove plaque and tartar buildup and promote overall healthier smiles.